-6.0 DIRECT TO PHASE II EVALUATION CRITERIA
+10.0 DIRECT TO PHASE II REVIEW CRITERIA

 All Phase I and II proposals will be evaluated and judged on a competitive basis.
 Proposals will be initially screened to determine responsiveness.
-Proposals passing this initial screening will be technically evaluated by engineers or scientists to determine the most promising technical and scientific approaches.
+Proposals passing this initial screening will be peer reviewed by engineers or scientists to determine the most promising technical and scientific approaches.
 Each proposal will be judged on its own merit.
-The Federal Agency is under no obligation to fund any proposal or any specific number of proposals in a given topic.
-It also may elect to fund several or none of the proposed approaches to the same topic or subtopic.
+AF is under no obligation to fund any proposal or any specific number of proposals under this topic.
+It also may elect to fund several or none of the topic's proposed approaches.

 Proposals will be peer reviewed based on the criteria below.
-Selections will represent best value to the Government, considering the following factors which are of equal importance:
+Selections will represent best value to the Government considering the following factors listed in descending order of importance:

-- a.
-The potential for commercial (government or private sector) application and the benefits expected to accrue from this commercialization.
-Matching funding, whether from government or private sources, is a strong indicator of commercialization potential. - b.
+- 1. The potential for Government or private sector commercialization application and benefits expected to accrue from commercialization.
+The SBC's record of commercializing SBIR or other research, Phase II follow-on commitments for the subject research, and matching funds, whether from Government or private sources, are evidence of commercialization potential. - 2.
 The appropriateness, relevance, and specificity of an identified Defense Need.
-A complete, signed, and compelling Air Force Customer Memorandum is a strong indicator of the appropriateness, relevance, and specificity of an identified Defense Need. - c.
-The soundness, technical merit, and innovation of the proposed approach and its incremental progress toward topic or subtopic solution.
+A complete, signed, and cogent Air Force Customer Memorandum is an indicator of such.
+Adequacy of the proposed effort and its relationship to fulfilling the identified Defense Need. - 3.
+The soundness, technical merit, and innovation of the proposed approach and its incremental progress toward fulfilling the identified Defense need.
+Includes the proposed Principal Investigators/Project Managers, supporting staff, and consultants qualifications to execute the proposed approach.